Support our 2024 Pilot Project

 When people come home after decades in prison, a California ID opens up doors to jobs, housing, healthcare, and other vital services.
 Not having an ID means not having access to work, a home, or healthcare.
-This can lead to frustration, hopelessness, and likely plays a role in our current recidivism rate of over 70%.
+This can lead to frustration, and hopelessness, and likely plays a role in our current recidivism rate of over 70%.

-We believe that an effective re-entry program begins in prison.
+Opening doors We believe that an effective re-entry program begins in prison.
 Having an ID upon leaving prison opens up doors to legal employment, healthcare, housing, and banking services.
 Without an ID, those doors remain closed, and the struggle to build a meaningful life in the community remains a dream that is out of reach.

 Tell your Cal ID story.
 We want to hear how you got your ID.